-- 1.1 This application was deferred from the May Development Committee to further investigate concerns regarding the refuse, amenity and parking issues. - 1.2 The site is located on the eastern side of East Street, Rochford.
+- 1.1 This application is to a site on the eastern side of East Street, Rochford.
 The building is three full storeys with further accommodation within the roof space.
 The site has vehicular access to the eastern side parallel with Quys Lane and to a shingled car parking area to the rear of the building.
-To the rear of the main building is a detached single-storey out building sited to the southern boundary of the rear yard area. - 1.3 The building under consideration was used as the Council offices for Rochford District Council's Planning Department.
+To the rear of the main building is a detached single-storey out building sited to the southern boundary of the rear yard area. - 1.2 The building under consideration was used as the Council offices for Rochford District Council's Planning Department.
 The Planning Department has since been relocated and the building has been vacant since January 2012.